danieliluz/ElectionsProject/README.md

 # ElectionsProject

-The aim of the project was to present in a phased manner the course of work in a complete statistical analysis of real data.
+Purpose: present in a phased manner the work process in a complete statistical analysis of real data.

-We started by presenting simple and complex descriptive statistics, we combined additional data to answer various research questions:
+We started by presenting simple and complex descriptive statistics and then combined additional data and different models to answer different research questions:
 1. How the turnout affects the election results.
 2. Which demographic variables determine the vote for the various parties
 3. How to identify suspicious polling stations.